Chase Field: Since 1996

 In March 2006, Chase Field played host to three first-round games of the World Baseball Classic.

 Chase Field hosted the Major League Baseball All-Star Game in 2011.

 Chase Field hosted the 2017 National League Wild Card Game between the Diamondbacks and Colorado Rockies.
 This was the D-Backs' first appearance in the postseason as a Wild Card team.
 The D-Backs won 11–8 and advanced to the 2017 NLDS against the Los Angeles Dodgers but were swept in three games.
 Game 3 was held at Chase Field, when the D-Backs lost 3–1.

-Chase Field also has a swimming pool located in right-center field, which is rented to patrons as a suite holding 35 guests for $3,500 per game during the 2011 season.
+Chase Field has a swimming pool located in right-center field, which is rented to patrons as a suite holding 35 guests for $3,500 per game during the 2011 season.
 Mark Grace was the first player to hit a home run into the pool.
 Besides baseball, the pool has been used by Monster Jam's Jim Koehler to continue his tradition of swimming after Freestyle.
+The pool which opened with the stadium in 1998, was redesigned in the offseason leading up to the 2005 season.

-The ballpark also featured a dirt strip between home plate and the pitcher's mound.
+The ballpark featured a dirt strip between home plate and the pitcher's mound until 2019.
 This dirt strip, sometimes known as the "keyhole", was very common in old-time ballparks up to 1938.
-The dirt strip was removed when synthetic turf was installed in 2019; today, Comerica Park is the only park to still have this.
+The dirt strip was removed when synthetic turf was installed.
+Comerica Park was the only other park to have one until 2025.

-The park's foul territory is somewhat larger than is the case for most ballparks built in the 1990s.
+The park's foul territory is somewhat larger than that for most ballparks built in the 1990s.
 With 80% of the seats in foul territory, the upper deck is one of the highest in the majors.
-The park's suites are tucked far under the third deck, which keeps the upper deck closer to the action, with the exception of their Dugout Suites which sit next to the home and visitor's dugouts.
+The park's suites are tucked far under the third deck, which keeps the upper deck closer to the action, with the exception of the Dugout Suites which sit next to the home and visitor's dugouts.

-Before the 2008 season began, a brand new HD scoreboard was installed beyond center field, replacing the original.
-The new scoreboard is 46 ft high and 136 ft wide and it cost $14 million.
-It is the fifth largest HD screen in Major League Baseball behind Kauffman Stadium.
-The screen at Kauffman is larger by overall area and is square in shape but Chase Field's screen is larger by length and is rectangular.
+Before the 2008 season began, an HD scoreboard was installed beyond center field, replacing the original.
+The new scoreboard is 46 ft high and 136 ft wide and cost $14 million.
+At the time, it was the fifth-largest HD screen in Major League Baseball, behind Kauffman Stadium.
+The screen at Kauffman is larger in area and is square, but Chase Field's screen is wider and rectangular.

 Premium seating includes 4,400 club seats, 57 suites, 6 party suites, Executive suite, batters box suite, two dugout suites, and a swimming pool.

-The Diamondbacks and St. Louis Cardinals game on September 24, 2019 became the longest game in Chase Field's history.
-The game lasted six hours and 53 minutes in 19 innings.
+The Diamondbacks and St. Louis Cardinals game on September 24, 2019, was the longest game in Chase Field's history.
+It lasted six hours and 53 minutes, involving 19 innings.

-On October 12, 2018, the Diamondbacks announced that they would be replacing their natural grass surface with a synthetic surface from Shaw Sports Turf for the 2019 season.
-In 2019, leaked images of a potential new stadium by architectural firm MEIS Architects had a brief life online before being removed shortly thereafter by the firm.
+On October 12, 2018, the Diamondbacks announced that they would replace their natural grass surface with a synthetic surface from Shaw Sports Turf for the 2019 season.
+In 2019, leaked images of a potential new stadium by architectural firm MEIS Architects were briefly online before being removed by the firm.